janlelis/idiosyncratic-ruby.com/source/posts/49-what-the-format.html.md

     "%d" % "string without integer value"
     # ArgumentError: invalid value for Integer(): "string without integer value"

 There are three different kinds of formatting types: Format as `String`, format as `Integer`, and format as `Float`.
 See further below for a detailed description.
 Often, the formatting can be enhanced with special flags or widths.
-Special options appear between the `%` sign and the formatting type.
+Special options appear between the `%` sign and the formatting type².
 For example:

     "%.2f" % 1.23456 # => 1.23